dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_CreditCardFraudDetection/Readme.md

 Binary or binomial classification is the task of classifying the elements of a given set into two groups (predicting which group each one belongs to) on the basis of a classification rule.
 Contexts requiring a decision as to whether or not an item has some qualitative property, some specified characteristic

 ## Solution

-To solve this problem, first we will build an ML model.
-Then we will train the model on existing data, evaluate how good it is, and lastly we'll consume the model to predict a fraud for a crdit card transaction.
+To solve this problem, first you need to build a machine learning model.
+Then you train the model on existing training data, evaluate how good its accuracy is, and lastly you consume the model (deploying the built model in a different app) to predict a fraud for a sample credit card transaction.

 ![Build -> Train -> Evaluate -> Consume](https://raw.githubusercontent.com/dotnet/machinelearning-samples/features/samples-new-api/samples/csharp/getting-started/shared_content/modelpipeline.png)